BlueOcarina/VINCENT_MaximeBjtuGameClass/README.md

 Type of game: Vertical Scrolling 2D Shooter (Shoot them Up)

+Target audiance: Players who like classic shooters,
+			 Arcade nostalgics,
+			 People who like a bit of challenge.

 Rules:
 	-The player has a character that can move in 2D (left-right/Up-Down)